Jump to navigation

 A Military Exemption is available to certain individuals serving in active military duty.
 Military personnel whose active duty service lasts for at least 120 days for the purpose of serving in a war, emergency or contingency, and falls within the defined renewal period or up to 6 months prior to the renewal period are exempt from certain licensing fees and requirements.
 The exempt fees include any registration fees, including license renewal fees.
 The exempt licensing requirements include any continuing competency, continuing education, and professional development requirements.

-For more details on exemptions from renewal fees, continuing education, continuing competency, and professional development for military service, please visit the Division’s military web page.
+For more details on exemptions from renewal fees, continuing education, continuing competency, and professional development for military service, please visit our Military & Veterans website.

 Colorado Podiatry Board Calendar